openharmony/security/README_en.md

 ## Community Discussion and Support

-Learn more about OpenHarmony and how to join in and contribute to the OpenHarmony community at https://gitee.com/openharmony.
+Learn more about OpenHarmony and how to take part in security activities at [OpenHarmony](https://gitee.com/openharmony).

 ## Acknowledgment